dalia-maher/Item-Catalog/README.md

 # "Item Catalog" - Item Catalog Web Application

 This webiste aims to display a catalog containing a list of categories with their related items using Python data structures.
 A list of categories and latest added items are displayed and by clicking on any of the categories, a list of items for this  category are displayed.
-Users can log in to this website by using third-party login either their Google account or Facebook account.
-Also, A user does not need to be logged in in order to view the categories or items in the catalog.
+Users can log in to this website by using third-party login with either their Google account or Facebook account.
+Also, A user does not need to be logged in order to view the categories or items in the catalog.
 However, only authenticated users have the ability to add, edit, and delete their own items.
 This project was done as a part of the Full Stack Web Developer Nanodegree on [Udacity](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)

 ## Project Setup